 Eucharistic miracles are extraordinary events or phenomena, which manifest the real presence of Jesus in the consecrated bread and wine in a way that we can discern with our ordinary senses.
 The manifestation may be as simple as a host floating on air, or as astonishing as a host becoming visible human flesh.

 This international exhibition consists of an extensive collection of photographs and historical records representing a sampling of ancient and modern Eucharistic Miracles that have taken place in various parts of the world.
-The collection was first assembled by the Vatican to mark the Year of the Eucharist (October 2004 - October 2005).
+The collection was first assembled by the Vatican to mark the Year of the Eucharist (October 2004 – October 2005).
 After being shown at more than 500 parishes in Italy, it is now traveling the rest of the world.
-Click on the calendar to find out where and when you can see it in Michigan.
+Click on the Calendar in the main menu to find out where and when you can see it in Michigan.

 But what if I don’t believe in Eucharistic Miracles?